Bassam516/Bassam516/README.md

 ### Hi, Welcome To My Github Profile 👋

-I am Bassam Elabassy, a student at the Faculty of Computers and Artificial Intelligence, Benha University, and I study in the Department of Computer Science at the faculty.
+I am Bassam Elabassy, a web developer, I graduated from the Faculty of Computers and Artificial Intelligence, Benha University.

 ## My Skills.
 * HTML5